Triumph, BMW, & Kawasaki Sales Spares & Repairs.

-Max Turkheimer began producing motorcycles in 1902 and is perhaps best known for the Moto Astra.
-The company was a main agent for Ariel, and concurrently advertised Moto Derad.
+He began producing motorcycles in 1902 and is perhaps best known for the Moto Astra.
+The company was a main agent for Ariel, with whom he had a close relationship - he was a shareholder in Charles Sangster's company, and that relationship continued when Jack Sangster took over from his father.
+Max concurrently advertised Moto Derad.
+His company also built O.T.A.V. cyclecars from 1905 to 1908, and Stella motorcycles 1924 to 1927.[1,2]

 Alberico Seiling was Italy's general representative for Max Turkheimer.
-Francesco Vincenzo Lanfrachi of Florence worked with Turkheimer before creating his own business in 1913, and later created FVL motorcycles.
+Francesco Vincenzo Lanfrachi of Florence worked with Turkheimer before creating his own business in 1913, and later created the FVL marque.

 Junior and Otav Car Co.